 What types of carriages are available on ÖBB trains?

-The ÖBB usually offer four types of carriages in their night trains: seats, couchettes, Mini Cabins, and sleepers.
+ÖBB night trains typically feature four types of carriages: seats, couchettes, the compact Mini Cabin, and sleepers.

 What's the difference between seats, couchettes, Mini Cabins, and sleeper cars?

-Seats are for the bravest, while couchettes, Mini Cabins, and sleepers provide a more comfortable journey.
-In the couchettes, you can find simple and rather narrow berths.
-The Mini Cabin is a compact sleeping option for solo travelers – two Mini Cabins can be combined for couples.
-Sleepers are equipped with proper beds and sometimes even a private bathroom.
+While seats are only for the bravest, couchettes, Mini Cabins, and sleepers offer a more comfortable journey.
+The couchettes usually feature simple and rather narrow berths, while the Mini Cabin provides a compact private space for one person.
+Two adjacent Mini Cabins can be combined for couples.
+Sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
 Couchettes accommodate up to six people, Mini Cabins are designed for one person each but two can be combined for couples, while sleepers are private compartments for one to three people.

 What amenities do sleeper cars offer?